-If you are still on the fence about whether or not you favor cremation or burial, check these celebrities whose last wishes were to be cremated.
-All famous people did choose cremation instead of burial, due to some personal preferences, believes and special reasons.
-Are their cremations a decision that was made when they were still alive and did they had some special thoughts on the cremation process?
+If you are still on the fence about whether or not you favour cremation or burial, check these celebrities whose last wishes were to be cremated.
+Many famous people choose cremation instead of burial, due to personal preferences, believes and special reasons.
+Is cremation a decision that was made when they were still alive and did they had some special thoughts on the cremation process?

 Amy Whinehouse (1983- 2011)